Your local Councillors

 As community leaders, councillors will listen to your concerns and direct you to someone that can help or progress the matter.

-If you are unsure about which ward you live in or who your local councillor is, you can find details about your local Councillors and contact them.
+If you are unsure about which ward you live in or who your local councillors are, you can use the link below to find the information.

 The role of local Councillors

 - Collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions.

 - Contribute to the good governance of the area and actively encourage partnership working, community participation and citizen involvement in decision-making.